A Variational Framework for the Complexity of PDE Solutions: Appendix

 First, observe that the Legendre polynomials can be expressed via the Rodriguez formula \cite{Arfken2013-ny} as derivatives of the polynomial $(x^2 - 1)^n$, i.e., the 1-D Legendre polynomial of degree $n\in \mathbb{N}$ is given by

-Since $(x^2 - 1)^n$ is analytic and $C^0$-computable, its derivatives are also $C^0$-computable \cite{Pour-El1989-yg} and therefore $H^k$-computable.
+Since $(x^2 - 1)^n$ is analytic and $C^0$-computable, its derivatives are also $C^0$-computable as presented in Chapter 1 of~\cite{Pour-El1989-yg} and therefore $H^k$-computable.
 In higher dimensions, the Legendre polynomial $P_\alpha\in\Pi_n(\Omega)$ for $\alpha\in A_{n,d}$ is given as a finite product of 1-D basis elements.
 Consequently, the Legendre polynomials themselves are $C^0$-computable and therefore $H^k$-computable.